The Radio Counterpart to the Fast X-ray Transient EP240414a

 In this paper we present a radio observing campaign on EP240414a, the second EP extragalactic FXT with a multi-wavelength counterpart.
 EP240414a was discovered \citep{EPdiscovery} by the WXT at UTC 09:50:12 2024-04-14 (MJD 60414.4099; which we define to be $T_{0}$) with a peak flux of $\sim3\times10^{-9}\,\rm{erg}\,\rm{s}^{-1}\,\rm{cm}^{-2}$ in the $0.5$-$4\,\rm{keV}$ energy band and was seen to fade by 4 dex over the following 2 hours with the EP Follow-up X-ray Telescope \citep{guan2024}.
 An optical counterpart (AT2024gsa) was discovered within three hours of the FXT detection \citep{aryan_opt} and a redshift of the nearest galaxy was reported to be $z=0.41$ \citep{jonkerredshift}.
-The rapid and unusual optical lightcurve of the source is reported in Sirvastav et al. (2024) with the redshift confirmed to be $z = 0.4018 \pm 0.0010$ (see also van Dalen et al. 2024).
-This implies a $\sim27\,\rm{kpc}$ projected offset from the host and a peak X-ray luminosity of $\sim10^{48}\,\rm{erg}\,\rm{s}^{-1}$, similar to those seen from GRB afterglows at early times \citep[see e.g.][]{gehrels2009}.
-We discovered the radio counterpart to EP240414a with the MeerKAT radio interferometer, six days after it was reported as an FXT by the EP, as a $\sim200\,\mu\rm{Jy}$ radio source coincident with the EP error circles \citep{guan2024,EPdiscovery} and coincident with AT2024gsa \citep[][Srivastav et al. 2024; van Dalen et al. 2024]{radiodiscovery,aryan_opt}.
+The rapid and unusual optical lightcurve of the source is reported in \cite{srivastav2024} with the redshift confirmed to be $z = 0.4018 \pm 0.0010$ \citep[see also][]{vandalen2024}.
+This implies a peak X-ray luminosity of $\sim10^{48}\,\rm{erg}\,\rm{s}^{-1}$, similar to those seen from GRB afterglows at early times \citep[see e.g.][]{gehrels2009}, at a projected offset of $\sim27\,\rm{kpc}$ from the host \citep[unusually large for a long gamma-ray burst][]{bloom2002,blanchard2016,lyman2017}.
+We discovered the radio counterpart to EP240414a with the MeerKAT radio interferometer, six days after it was reported as an FXT by the EP, as a $\sim200\,\mu\rm{Jy}$ radio source coincident with the EP error circles \citep{guan2024,EPdiscovery} and coincident with AT2024gsa \citep[][]{radiodiscovery,aryan_opt,srivastav2024,vandalen2024}.

 This paper describes our entire radio observing campaign on EP240414a.
 In Section 2 we present our radio observations from MeerKAT, the Australian Telescope Compact Array, and the Allen Telescope Array, as well as serendipitous observations from large sky area radio surveys.
 In Sections 3 and 4 we share our results and discuss the emission from EP240414a in the context of other extragalactic transients, and in Section 5 we present our conclusions.
 Throughout this work we assume a flat cosmology with $H_{0}=70\,\rm{km}\,\rm{s}^{-1}\,\rm{Mpc}^{-1}$, $T_{\rm{CMB}}=2.725\,\rm{K}$, and $\Omega_{\rm m}=0.3$.
 Distances are calculated using the \texttt{astropy.cosmology} package.